Insert and Embed an Object in Excel

 #1 – Insert (Embed) a New Object in Excel

-Step 2: Select Create New to embed a new blank file.
-Remember, only file types are shown in “Object Type” can be embedded to excel worksheet.
+- Select Create New to embed a new blank file.
+Remember, only file types are shown in “Object Type” that can be embedded in the excel worksheet.

-Step 3: Now choose a file type you want to embed, for example, I have selected Microsoft word file, now click OK.
+- Now choose a file type you want to embed; for example, I have selected a Microsoft word file, now click OK.

 #2 – Embedding (inserting) an Existing Object in Excel